Sit a Spell // History // Civil Rights

 Selma had an emerging colored middle class that consisted primarily of medical doctors, teachers, college professors, pharmacists, business people and dentists.
 Many of them were Tabernacle members.
 Tabernacle’s pastor, Rev. Louis Lloyd Anderson, who came to Selma from Chicago in 1954 had not always followed Jim Crow laws.
 So when Rev, Lafayette and Mrs. Boynton sent out an invitation to Selma’s colored churches to host the memorial service for Mr. Boynton, Rev. Anderson daringly accepted on behalf of Tabernacle.
 The deacons who were primarily professors and descendants of the persons who had built the magnificent Classical Revival edifice in 1922, objected as they did not want their church bombed like those in Birmingham, Alabama.
 Rev. Anderson’s response was, “If you will not permit it to be held on the inside, we will hold it on the sidewalk and I will tell everyone why.”

 The first mass meeting was held with 300 persons in attendance.
-These included Sheriff Jim Clark and many recently deputized gun-carrying white males.; many were only 18 years old.
+These included Sheriff Jim Clark and many recently deputized gun-carrying white males; many were only 18 years old.
 They lined the walls of the church as mass meeting attendees sang, prayed and memorialized Mr. Boynton.
 Mr. James Foreman, SNCC Chairman was the main speaker.
 The High Cost of Freedom was his title of his address.

 Tabernacle members and their friends had used the Tabernacle basement for secret underground voter registration sessions since the 1930s.
 Tabernacle Member Mrs. Marie Foster was one of the trainers.
 She and Rev. John D. Hunter, former President of the Selma Chapter of the NAACP before it was banned, worked secretly for voting rights despite an injunction that prohibited “gatherings of no more than 3 Negroes.”